 If you’re expecting total peace with nature alone in the wilderness then you will be in for a surprise.
 This is a popular trail and many people go just to hike the first few hours and back.

-There’s a few portable cafes that will serve you up some freshly made sandwiches and soup which is highly recommended before heading out onto the trail.
+There are a few portable cafes that will serve you up some freshly made sandwiches and soup which is highly recommended before heading out onto the trail.

-Also you will find the ranger station at the beginning.
+Also, you will find the ranger station at the beginning.